monzurshadhin/time-travel-server-side/README.md

 - you can fetch all reviews data from mongodb atlas.
 - you can add review data to mongodb atlas.
 - you can store order information in mongodb atlas.
-- you can can delete order information.
+- you can delete order information.
 - you can update order information.
 - you can also add new items.
-- you can can delete items.
+- you can delete items.